Georgi Boshnakov - School of Mathematics

-I offer projects on time series topics and, in particular, financial time series.
+I offer mainly projects on topics in time series and statistical computing.
 The projects require background in time series and in most cases this means that students should do (or have done) a time series or similar course.

 MMath students wishing to do such projects in their 4th year will improve their prospects by planning ahead and taking the ATS course in their 3rd year.
 Strong students are encouraged to contact me about projects related to my research.

 1st and 2nd year students reading this section and planning their options should notice that the Statistical methods course in 2nd Sem/2nd year is a prerequisite for (essentially) all subsequent statistics courses.
 Practical statistics I is a big plus too.